 Election Day — Nov.
-3 — is just a couple weeks away, and if you haven’t already, it’s time to decide how you’ll cast your ballot.
+3 — is less than two weeks away, and if you haven’t already, it’s time to decide how you’ll cast your ballot.
 Because of the pandemic, the Pennsylvania Department of Health encourages voting by mail this year, and there’s still time to request an absentee or mail-in ballot.
 The deadline to apply is Oct.
 27 (by 5 p.m.).
 In New Jersey, all active, registered voters should automatically receive mail ballots.

 But if you prefer to vote in person, you’re not alone, and health experts say you shouldn’t let the pandemic stop you from doing so.